ministryofjustice/cloud-platform-user-guide/source/documentation/other-topics/aws-rds-migration.md

 Even if DMS is used to migrate the data, the postgres utilities are still needed to migrate the meta-data.
 (FK, sequences, etc.).

+##### Pre-Data, Data, Post-Data

+`pg_dump` can be used to export one big archive that can then be restored with `pg_restore`.
+One issue with that approach is the difficulty of troubleshooting migration issues.

+Since we are trying to make this process as clear as possible, the following guide is decomposing `pg_dump` into its three components :

+ - Pre-data : The table structures, functions.
+ - Post-data: indexes, triggers, rules, and constraints
+ - Data : data

+With that deconstructed process, it is easier to debug issues (and get help from the Cloud Platform team) and most importantly your team can perform validation/testing incrementally.

 #### Step 0 - Pod